iftec/BigBangBookstore/README.md

 ### ***Bugs and Known Issues:***
 * Problems caused by an accidental branch and following merges.
-    The merges of the branches kept causing me errors, not wanting to do a force merge and lose my history in GitHub, I had someone else to try a couple of uploads to see if the issue was my end.
+    The merges of the branches kept causing me errors, not wanting to do a force merge and lose my history in GitHub, I had someone else try a couple of uploads to see if the issue was my end.
     As such, two uploads in my GitHub repo show being uploaded by isdanryan.
     I have spoken to my course tutor Manuel and he has confirmed that this will be ok.
     - As it was, I had fixed all the issues on my last merge, but at that point, I was unaware of this and wanted to confirm the issue was not on my machine.